 This paper describes the methodology used to produce life expectancy figures by the National Records of Scotland (NRS) for areas within Scotland.
-These figures are produced every year based on data from the previous 3 (or 5) years for various geographical areas within Scotland.
+These figures are produced every year based on data from the previous three (or five) years for various geographical areas within Scotland.

 NRS publish the definitive sub-Scotland level life expectancy figures.
 The definitive Scotland-level life expectancy estimates are published by the Office for National Statistics (ONS) on behalf of NRS.
-These can be found in the National Life Tables section on the ONS website.
+These can be found in the National Life Tables section on the ONS website and on the NRS website.